dgerosa/filltex/README.md

 Argument can be with or without extension, and the script is smart enough to figure it out.

-Since ADS bibliography items contains journal abbreviations, you need to use `aas_macros.sty` (available [here](http://doc.adsabs.harvard.edu/abs_doc/aas_macros.sty)).
-Don't worry, you just put `\include{aas_macros}` in your `.tex` file, and `filltex` will download the file for you if you need it.

-By default, the script will replace some journal name with their ISO4 abbreviations.
+The script will replace some journal name with their [ISO4](https://en.wikipedia.org/wiki/ISO_4) abbreviations.
 You can disable this with the `journals` flag.
-Feel free to send me pull requests with new journals that should be added here!
+Please send me pull requests with new journals that should be added here!
+ADS bibliography items contain some journal macros, which are also replaced in favour of ISO4.
+If you disable the ISO4 conversion, you'll need to use [`aas_macros.sty`](http://doc.adsabs.harvard.edu/abs_doc/aas_macros.sty).

 By default, the script will also change your `.tex` file if an ADS arXiv entry has been published (see below).
 You can disable this be turning off `updatepublushe`, see the help page.